patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 * * Devan began leading a team to debug NNLearner2
 * * Kevan would look at word embeddings
 * NAS:
+* * Came up with some new tasks, such as automating time stopping and now working on novelty detection
+* * Setup a new video for setting up EMADE locally
+* * Making SQL visualization improvements
 * Modularity:
+* * Changing some of their overall semester goals
+* * Part of the old stocks team will work on adding modularity code to the CacheV2 branch
+* * Still doing experiments with ARL's.
 * Image Processing:
+* * Having some PACE Errors
+* * PACE was offline this week
+* * Fixing environment errors

+### Sub Team Meeting
+* We held this week's sub team meeting in person
+* With our teams fully setup, we held a work session.
+* I broke off with the integration team, trying to get what we've built to actually work in EMADE.
+* George was having disk memory quota issues that I helped him resolve by resetting his conda environment.
+* I helped Manas get setup on PACE.
+* I ran into disk memory quota issues myself, and had to delete some datasets I wasn't using anymore to resolve them.
+* I ended the session with a memory issue in standalone tree evaluator.
+Anish later told me about setting reduceInstances to solve this, and Dr. Zutty later informed me that we actually set this memory limit in the XML file.
+Increasing the memory limit there solved the issue.

 ### Action Items
 Task | Current Status | Date Assigned | Date Resolved | Date Due |